 The battery charges through a USB cable, which makes charging time longer (up to 4 hours), but with its low weight, it’s a highly portable device you can slip in your bag and use anywhere after charging it through your computer or phone.

-Most users claim that it’s well worth the charting time wait and is a great device to relieve aches, pain, and stiffness in the hands and wrists.
+Most users claim that it’s well worth the charging time and is a great device to relieve aches, pain, and stiffness in the hands and wrists.

 Cons